icebreakeris/anpr-project/README.md

 5. Launch the program again and you should get the results.

+# Data set
+A dataset has been provided.
+Download `pdataset.zip` to view the images.

 ## Using VirtualEnv
 It is recommended to use a python virtual environment for this project, as it installs quite a few additional pip packages.